Skip to content

 Nowadays, manufacturers build tapes explicitly meant for skin applications.
 These materials lend themselves to the converting process and have been through rigorous testing to ensure their composition and capabilities are well-documented.

 For the safety of your loyal customers or patients, it’s essential to research the material that will work best for you.
-First, let’s take a quick look at the two main types of skin adhesives to give you an idea of what you’re looking for before inspecting specific products.
+Let’s take a quick look at the two main types of skin adhesives to give you an idea of what you’re looking for before inspecting specific products.
+Of course, there are other materials out there that you might want to consider—like rubber or hydrocolloid—acrylic and silicone are just the most commonly used.

 SILICONE SKIN ADHESIVES